3 Board of Directors

 The Board of Directors has a quorum if at least half of its members are present.
 It passes its resolutions with the majority of the votes cast; the Chairman has a casting vote.

 The Board of Directors held four ordinary meetings in the period under review, three of which lasted half a day.
-The fourth meeting took the form of a strategic appraisal lasting one entire day.
-Two meetings were attended by all Board members for the full duration of the meetings, while two meetings were attended by six members.
-Accordingly, each member of the Board of Directors attended at least three meetings during the period under review.
+The fourth meeting took the form of a one-day strategic appraisal.
+Three meetings were attended by all Board members for the full duration of the meetings, while one meeting was attended by six members.
 These meetings are also attended by members of Group Management for specific agenda items.
 The Board of Directors also passed resolutions on a number of specific business transactions by circular letter and telephone conferences.

 - Discussion and examination of the implementation of the two-pillar strategy with backtracing of the specified quantitative targets

-- Review and definition of policy on dividends and distributions to shareholders
+- Review and ongoing development of policy on dividends and distributions to shareholders

-- Discussion and approval of the financial statements for each quarter (incl. liquidity status, debt financing and pending legal disputes), of the variance analysis versus the 2017 budget and of the forecast calculation for 2017 as a whole
+- Discussion and approval of the financial statements for each quarter (including liquidity status, debt financing and pending legal disputes), of the variance analysis versus the 2018 budget and of the forecast calculation for 2018 as a whole

-- Examination and approval of applications relating to the acquisition of investment properties as well as major investment projects of the two divisions
+- Examination and approval of applications relating to the acquisition of investment and development properties as well as major investment projects of the two divisions

 - Assessment of opportunities and risks of major own projects (development real estate, and investment real estate under construction)